reTHINK-project/scenario-service-implementation/nodejs_rethink_module_lwm2m/rethink-lwm2m/README.md

 ```bash
 npm install
 ```
+If you want to use the http-interface please provide ssl-certificates and set the file-paths in the configuration.

 Mocha-tests (npm test) for the module are still under construction so I recommend manual testing using the interactive console:
 ```bash